scott-good/sofy-docs/docs/topics/Installing Solutions/using_new_gcp_trial_account.md

 2. Edit your cluster and set Master authorized networks to *Enabled*.
 This will ensure that your cluster API can only be accessed by GCP (in your Cloud Shell).
 If you want to use a local kubectl to connect to your cluster, you can add your own IP address as well (e.g 1.2.3.4/32)

 **Create a Firewall Rule for your Cluster**
-1. Navigate to your GCP account Firewall rules page.
+1. Navigate to your GCP account Firewall rules page
 2. Lock down your Firewall rules and stay on top of them
     * GCP creates some wide open firewall rules allowing ssh and other protocols to your GCP resources.
 The allowed client IP addresses are set to “0.0.0.0/0” which effectively means open to the internet.
 We will show you how to delete those below
     * Also when deploying “LoadBalancer” services in GKE, you will get a public IP address for the service and firewall rules will be automatically created letting the internet get to the service’s exposed ports.
 To address this: